Hello Everyone -

 Poem for the First Grade

-The first time I wrote a poem it was an assignment given to the class by our First Grade teacher.
-I remember sitting cross-legged on the floor in the living room.
-We not only had to each write a poem, but we had to engrave it on a piece of tin that was wrapped around a piece of cardboard.
+The first time I wrote a poem was for a first-grade assignment.
+I remember sitting cross-legged on the floor in the living room while writing the poem.
+Each student had to write a poem, and then engrave the words on a piece of tin that was wrapped around a piece of cardboard.
 We could also decorate our poem with pictures.
 I still have the original work to this day.
 I wrote the poem, stored it, and forgot about it for the next eight or nine years.

 High School Poems